typisttech/tiller-circleci/README.md

 ### What does it cache?

-By default, yarn packages and [Trellis' temporary build directory](https://github.com/roots/trellis/pull/997) are cached.
+By default, yarn packages, Ansible Galaxy roles and [Trellis' temporary build directory](https://github.com/roots/trellis/pull/997) are cached.
 It speeds up the build significantly.
-This is optional and you can [cache more paths](https://circleci.com/docs/2.0/caching/).
+This is optional and you can [customize the cache behaviour](https://circleci.com/docs/2.0/caching/).

 ### It looks awesome.
 Where can I find some more goodies like this?